-The HTTP request will end up running that kind of C# code accessing the microservice database, etc.
+The HTTP request will end up running that kind of C# code accessing the microservice database and any additional required action.

-In regards to the microservice URL, when the containers are deployed in your local development PC (local Docker host), each microservice's container has always an internal port (usually port 80) specified in its dockerfile, as in the following dockerfile:
+Regarding the microservice URL, when the containers are deployed in your local development PC (local Docker host), each microservice's container has always an internal port (usually port 80) specified in its dockerfile, as in the following dockerfile:

-'''

-FROM microsoft/dotnet:2.1-aspnetcore-runtime AS base
+FROM microsoft/aspnetcore:2.0.5 AS base WORKDIR /app EXPOSE 80

-WORKDIR /app

-EXPOSE 80

-'''

-The port 80 shown in the code is internal within the Docker host, so it cannot be reached by the client apps.
+The port 80 shown in the code is internal within the Docker host, so it can't be reached by client apps.

-The client apps can access only to the external ports (if any) published when deploying with docker-compose.
+Client apps can access only the external ports (if any) published when deploying with docker-compose.

-Those external ports should not be published when deploying into a production environment.
+Those external ports shouldn't be published when deploying to a production environment.
 This is precisely why you want to use the API Gateway, to avoid the direct communication between the client apps and the microservices.